rehierl/node-tree-outliner/2-0-computer-science/readme.md

-**needs substantial editing**
+This content is relevant topics in computer science.

-This content is about general aspects related to computer science.
+**TODO** - this whole chapter needs substantial editing